Dinh Van Than

-Gilbert Đinh Văn Thân, more commonly known as Đinh Văn Thân, is a ni-Vanuatu "prominent businessman" and former politician.
-Ron Crocombe described him in 2007 as "perhaps the wealthiest entrepreneur and largest private employer in Vanuatu and many say the most politically influential [...] citizen".
+Gilbert Đinh Văn Thân, more commonly known as Đinh Văn Thân, is a ni-Vanuatu businessperson and former politician.
+Ron Crocombe described him in 2007 as "perhaps the wealthiest entrepreneur and largest private employer in Vanuatu, and many say the most politically influential [...] citizen".

 Thân is a naturalised citizen of Vanuatu.
 The Vanuatu Daily Post describes him as "a ni-Vanuatu of Vietnamese parentage".
 His father began his work in Vanuatu as an "indentured labourer".

 The Đinh family have been described as long-standing supporters of the Vanua'aku Pati.
 In 1991, when the party was about to split, Thân supported its founder and then-leader, the first Prime Minister of Vanuatu, Walter Lini.
 Thân hosted meetings of Lini and his supporters, and enabled Lini to set up "headquarters" on the premises of one of the companies he owned.
 Later that year, when Lini was ousted from the leadership of the Vanua'aku Pati, and founded the National United Party, Thân was a prominent member.
-The relationship between the two men was close; Thân was literally adopted into Lini's family the same year.
+The relationship between the two men was close; Thân was adopted into Lini's family the same year.
 Vanua'aku Pati "campaign materials" responded to the split by accusing the NUP of serving Thân's interests, and described Thân as "the owner, financier, host, organiser, director" of the new party.
 Academic Howard Van Trease suggests it was Thân who advised Lini to create the National United Party, and subsequently to enter into a coalition government with the Union of Moderate Parties.
 Thân was also a major provider of funds to the party.